MechaKorea1664/hackathon2024/README.md

 Authors: Daniel Huynh, Duy Lam, Yagna Patel, and Kevin Yu

 ## Problem
 This project analyzes how the transition from Gasoline Vehicles to Electric Vehicles (EVs) affects carbon emissions across the United States.
-By projecting future EV adoption rates and their corresponding energy needs, we identify optimal solutions to implement renewable energy infrastructure to support a carbon neutral world.
+By projecting future EV adoption rates and their corresponding energy demands, we identify optimal solutions to implement renewable energy infrastructure to support a carbon neutral world.

 ## Statement
 This information can be used to develop and implement green energy policies that encourage a net zero carbon emissions world.